deltatraced/delta-trace/lan/docs/2025/001 Note Entry Header Meanings.md

 This lets Obsidian generate a link for the line quickly.
 Then we change `^{xxxxxx}` to `^spawn-task-{xxxxxx}` to make the spawn category clear.

-Sometimes we may shorten this and just inline the spawned task under a name like "Task." that is clickable followed by the `^spawn-task-xxxxxx`.
-But for now, let's do it fully:
+Let's go to the new task!

 Spawn [[#3.1 File a bug report]]. ^spawn-task-c33094

 2025-08-12 Wk 33 Tue - 13:55

-I wouldn't normally do the "Go back to Spawner" thing when taking actual notes, but It's a cool thing to insert linearity into our tutorial of a non-linear note taking style.
+I wouldn't normally do the "Go back to Spawner" thing when taking actual notes, but It's a cool thing to insert linearity into our tutorial which uses a non-linear note taking style.

 We've now covered what many sections do!